jamalihassan0307/flutter-fly/COMMAND_GUIDE.md

 - Check if the command ID is already registered
 - Ensure controllers are initialized in the correct order
 - Use unique command IDs
+- **Fixed in v1.0.3**: Controller initialization order has been optimized

 ### Command Not Found Error
 - Verify the command is in package.json
 - Check activationEvents includes the command
 - Ensure the command is properly registered in a controller
+- **Fixed in v1.0.3**: All commands are now properly registered

 ### Sidebar Not Updating
 - Check if the command is in the viewsWelcome buttons array
 - Verify the when condition is correct
 - Ensure the command ID matches exactly
+- **Fixed in v1.0.3**: Sidebar welcome view now uses proper button format

+### Extension Won't Start
+- Check console for initialization errors
+- Verify all controllers are properly initialized
+- Ensure no duplicate command registrations
+- **Fixed in v1.0.3**: Controller lifecycle management improved

 ## 🔄 Testing Commands